Why Can't I Stop Crying? Emotions And Mental Health

 If you don't understand the reason you're crying, it may benefit you to see a medical provider who can provide testing or a referral to a psychologist.
 Mental health conditions or neurological causes may be having a negative impact on your overall health.
 When the cause is determined, your doctor may discuss your treatment options.

-Treatment for mental health conditions
+Treatment for depression and other mental health conditions

 Medication and therapy may be recommended to treat a mental health condition like depression, which is often cited as highly treatable by medically reviewed studies.
 Before starting, stopping, or changing a medication or treatment regimen, consult with your prescribing doctor.